You can now add and configure table visualizations in your Stories!

 Single column sort

-You can sort any type of column, except for geolocation, by ascending or descending order.
+You can sort any type of column including a grouped column, except for geolocation, by ascending or descending order.

 Multiple column sort